KDKBHZY/Soen6011-ZeyuProject/README.md

 # Soen6011-ZeyuProject
 This is a Tan calculator to calculate the tangent value of given degree.

-How to use?

-Open in any IDE and run Main Class.
+!!!!!!I add jar file in the git repository, sorry about that. or you can open in any IDE and run Main Class.

 Steps to use:
   1. Enter the degree.